Fix Poor Rise & Structure in Gluten-Free Baking

 - • Chickpea flour for protein

-Perfect Mixing Technique
+3. Perfect Your Mixing Technique

 Mix ingredients properly to create air pockets and activate leavening agents.